Q.1 [6/99] What if my

 Q.2 [6/99] What if my

-opponent doesn't roll enough dice?
+opponent doesn't roll enough dice for what he's specified?

 A. Use the dice rolled for as many results as possible.
 Ask